bbauska/UofM-Intro-HTML5/README.md

 that if someone is accessing your site on a mobile phone, it\'ll pop up as knowing that it\'s a date.
 Sometimes you would like to be able to identify parts of your code as code fragments.
 This happens to me all the time because I\'m a computer scientist.
-So the &lt;code&gt; elements tend to be displayed in different font but it\'s not always the case.
-But &lt;code&gt; is just a nice way to break it up and let people know what is this crazy stuff people are typing?
+So the **&lt;code&gt;** elements tend to be displayed in different font but it\'s not always the case.
+But **&lt;code&gt;** is just a nice way to break it up and let people know what is this crazy stuff people are typing?
 Oh, it\'s code.
 It\'s not supposed to make sense.
-Finally, the last two are &lt;sub&gt; and &lt;sup&gt;, and these are used to create, a lot of times, mathematical formulas.
+Finally, the last two are **&lt;sub&gt;** and **&lt;sup&gt;**, and these are used to create, a lot of times, mathematical formulas.
 So, you can see here, I\'ve raised up the three, and I\'ve lowered down the two.
-So, I\'ve given you kind of the general block tags, the general in-line tags that people use.
+So, I\'ve given you kind of the general **block** tags, the general in-line tags that people use.
 And there\'s other tags that people use quite often that you may see when you\'re looking at their pages.
 The issue with these tags is the thing when I say need more.
 It\'s really weird to use these tags unless you\'re also incorporating them with JavaScript or some other elements that you probably don\'t know a lot with yet.
-So these include the &lt;button&gt;, the &lt;meter&gt;, &lt;progress&gt;, &lt;iframe&gt;, &lt;bdo&gt;, which stands for bidirectional orientation, and then the &lt;map&gt; attribute along with &lt;area&gt;.
+So these include the **&lt;button&gt;**, the **&lt;meter&gt;**, **&lt;progress&gt;**, **&lt;iframe&gt;**, **&lt;bdo&gt;**, which stands for bidirectional orientation, and then the **&lt;map&gt;** attribute along with **&lt;area&gt;**.
 Now, people really like these, but they tend to need JavaScript.
 So I\'m gonna show you a quick example.
 But I\'m not going to include the fancy add-ons you would need to use then.
 Cuz that\'s not what this course is about.
 Right now, we\'re just learning these tags.
 So let\'s take a look at them so you can see what they look like visually and understand that they\'re not actually functioning yet.
 So, my special tags that need more, I called it.
 Little word that you might not even be able to see it because it\'s so light in screen but you can see I\'ve included some open and close buttons.
 They don\'t do anything but they look really nice.
 So go ahead and put them in if you want but it may confuse people that there not actually operational.
-The next one is &lt;meter&gt;, and you\'ve probably seen this before.
+The next one is **&lt;meter&gt;**, and you\'ve probably seen this before.
 Basically how this one works, let me actually bring up the code for this one.
-You can see for the &lt;meter&gt; one I\'ve actually gone in here and put in &lt;meter&gt; minimum value of zero, maximum value of 100, and my current value is 50.
+You can see for the **&lt;meter&gt;** one I\'ve actually gone in here and put in **&lt;meter&gt;** minimum value of zero, maximum value of 100, and my current value is 50.
 So you can see it\'s colored in until about pretty much half way through all right?
 Same here with the next one, I\'ve set it to 25%.
 Here I just want to show you that it doesn\'t always have to be 0 to 100.
 You can start at 5 and go to 10, and I\'ve set it to 8, which is 60%.
-So that\'s kind of how the &lt;meter&gt; works. &lt;progress&gt; is very similar to &lt;meter&gt; in that it shows kind of a proportional value.
-Now, with &lt;progress&gt;, you\'re expecting that you\'re doing something where eventually you\'ll get to 100.
+So that\'s kind of how the **&lt;meter&gt;** works. **&lt;progress&gt;** is very similar to **&lt;meter&gt;** in that it shows kind of a proportional value.
+Now, with **&lt;progress&gt;**, you\'re expecting that you\'re doing something where eventually you\'ll get to 100.
 So you\'ve taken the surveys before where as you filled in, the progress bar fills in.
-Again both &lt;meter&gt;
-and &lt;progress&gt; tend to use JavaScript to update them.
-The next one I was going to show you is &lt;iframe&gt;. &lt;iframe&gt; is used to nest content in each other.
+Again both **&lt;meter&gt;** and **&lt;progress&gt;** tend to use JavaScript to update them.
+The next one I was going to show you is **&lt;iframe&gt;. &lt;iframe&gt;** is used to nest content in each other.
 It is not equally well supported by all the browsers, so you really want to explore who can use it and the best way to use it.
 And you would definitely want look into options, such as